How to get started interpreting your own dreams – in the context of a personal relationship with God.

 I have written numerous articles about dream interpretation in this blog, based on my own journey and experience.
 I made many mistakes along the way, which I have learned from – but it has taken many years.

 I don’t have any advantage over the average Christian in terms of my ability to hear God’s voice and interpret dreams, but I have discovered a way to work around that!
-They are things that any follower of Jesus can do, not just the prophetic ones!
+They are things that any follower of Jesus can do.

 I learned to interpret dreams by doing these things: